cutiepi-io/cutiepi-doc/README.md

 The tablet also has a built-in gyroscope, a rear-view camera, a microphone and a speaker, you can simply carry or use it like your everyday gadgets.

 ## Before You Begin

 - Charge your CutiePi after unboxing - Make sure you're using a regular `5V 3A` power supply, as some fast charger for phones might not work
-- Update your SD card - Follow the [System Flasing Guide](https://github.com/cutiepi-io/cutiepi-doc/blob/main/SystemFlashingGuide.md) to download and flash the latest SD card image
+- Update your SD card - Follow the [System Flasing Guide](https://github.com/cutiepi-io/cutiepi-doc/blob/main/SystemFlashingGuide.md) to download and flash the latest system

 ## Need Any Help?